Kasia307584/fish_eye-photographers-platform/README.md

 - View the optimal layout for the website depending on their device's screen size
 - See hover states and animations for interactive elements on the page
+- Go back to header after scrolling on the main page
 - Visualise multimedia in a lightbox and switch them
 - Sort mulitmedia from the select menu
 - Add likes to counters
 - Fill in the form, submit it and see error messages on submition if empty or incorrect field input
 - Navigate the application through images and icons
+- Read elements on the page through accessible technology and use keybord for navigation in the lightbox

 ### Links